 - Movie festival

 July means that the school holidays are starting for all the French pupils.
 It also marks a first wave of departure on holidays for Parisians.
 They start deserting the city whereas there is a mass arrival of tourists.

-It is a month where the weather is great and the temperature is pleasant in general.
+It is a month when the weather is great and the temperature is pleasant in general.
 It is one of the reasons why Paris is much more visited during the summer and that it’s difficult to find a hotel at a reasonable price.
 The average temperature is 21°C (70°F), however the temperature drop at times or rise into a heatwave.

-In case you are there during a heatwave, we have to point out that not many places, shops or museums are air conditioned in Paris, so we recommend that you should at least find an accommodation with air conditioning.
+In case you are there during a heatwave, we have to point out that not many places, shops or museums are air-conditioned in Paris, so we recommend that you should at least find accommodation with air conditioning.
 Also, we have to precise that you have to get up early in the morning for your visits if you don’t want to spend hours queueing to get in (or you should buy your ticket online to reduce the queueing).